Side Vision Awareness Glasses

 SVAG can also help many people with constricted side vision loss due to eye diseases of the peripheral retina, like retinitis pigmentosa.

-At Low Vision Of Colorado, we know how side vision loss can negatively impact your life, and as trained SVAG low vision optometrists, our goal is to keep you independent with the help of Side Vision Awareness Glasses.
+At Low Vision Of Nebraska, we know how side vision loss can negatively impact your life, and as trained SVAG low vision optometrists, our goal is to keep you independent with the help of Side Vision Awareness Glasses.

 What Are the Causes and Symptoms of Hemianopsia?